One touch resolution

 2013 was also the year that Trachtenberg joined, and he hit the ground running.
 AdRoll’s exponential growth was exciting, but he knew that periods of high growth tend to require quick, agile decision-making and that he’d soon need to revisit the cadre of tools used by each of the four teams he’s responsible for: IT, Revenue Operations, Business Operations and Training, and International Operations.

 Once he dug in, Trachtenberg discovered that seven teams were using Zendesk Support, but in different ways and for different reasons.
 Support was initially chosen by AdRoll’s Customer Delight team, who provide customer support, as their customer service software.
 Soon after, the Customer Success team, a large group of sales account managers, also adopted Support to manage their customer relationships.

 In fact, over the years, internal use of Zendesk Support had spread like wildfire—everyone from Accounts Receivable to Creative Design was using Support because it could be easily configured and customized to meet each team’s needs.
 But like wildfire, new instances were spun up without any governance.
 “From an Operations standpoint, I had to ask, ‘Why do we have seven instances?
 Why is there no standardization?’”
 Trachtenberg recalled.

 “We already had a great relationship with Zendesk,” he explained, “but we had to be smart about our business needs.”
 In early 2015, AdRoll began a process to re-evaluate their support tools and weighed Zendesk Support against other options.
-Their research soon revealed that everyone preferred the Zendesk Help Center over any other self-service product and that users loved the beautifully simple design of Zendesk’s products.
+Their research soon revealed that everyone preferred Zendesk Guide over any other self-service product and that users loved the beautifully simple design of Zendesk’s products.